MA Course

 This comprehensive study programme provides an authentic background into, and an all encompassing scientific knowledge about the world-famous educational philosophy of Zoltán Kodály.

-Those graduating from the Master's course in Kodály Music Pedagogy are capable of:
+Those graduating from this course are capable of:

 • adopting, preserving, developing and transmitting/teaching the Kodály method,